 If you want to see the unboxing and assembly being done, then be sure to check out my video below.

-I will just briefly touch on each of the items you should receive inside the pi top box and what you can expect out each of the pieces.
+I will just briefly touch on each of the items you should receive with the Pi-Top box and what you can expect out each of the pieces.

-In the kit you will receive a Raspberry Pi 2.
-At the writing of this guide it is the latest and currently the fastest Pi on the market.
+In the kit, you will receive a Raspberry Pi 3.
+At the writing of this guide, it is the latest and currently the fastest Pi on the market.
 If you want to learn more about the Pi, then be sure to check out the guide on what is a Raspberry Pi.

 The PCB hub is the item that connects the battery, pi and the laptop screen together.
 It powers the Pi and all of the components that you find in this laptop.
-You will find that this also communicates with the screen so you will need to hook up a HDMI cord from it to the Pi
+You will find that this also communicates with the screen so you will need to hook up an HDMI cord from it to the Pi.

 The base is the bottom of the case and where the PCB hub and the Raspberry Pi will be secured to.
-This is also where the battery is stored underneath a sealed unit.
-You can expect to get about 10-12 hours of run time out of the battery.
+The base is also where the battery is stored underneath a sealed unit.
+You can expect to get about 10-12 hours of runtime out of the battery.

-The keyboard and touch pad are located on the cover for the base.
+The keyboard and touchpad are located on the cover of the base.
 You can get the keyboard in both UK and US layouts.
 The track-pad is located to the right side of the keyboard and has left and right mouse buttons right below it.

-- A variety of cables for connecting all your devices together.
+- A variety of cables for connecting all your devices.

 - Bolts & nuts